The War Diary of Lieutenant William L Hayes M C

 They were usually chosen from the Officer’s Company and followed him into battle situations or reserve positions.

-The first batman assigned to WLH was Pte A E Chrismas MM.
-Little is known about him, except that he was killed at Amiens on 9 August 1918, probably in the same battle in which WLH was wounded.
-He is buried in the cemetery at Rozieres.
+The first batman assigned to WLH was Pte C L Chrismas, MM.
+He was killed at Amiens on 9 August 1918, probably in the same battle in which WLH was wounded.
+He is buried in the cemetery at Rozieres en Santerre, near to where he died.

 WLH was then assigned a batman known only to the family as Rene.
-Rene was black, but no other information was available.
-It is likely that he was known by his surname.
+Assuming that he was known by his surname, it is likely that he was Edward Rennie.
 But just when he was assigned to WLH is not known.
+He had a dark complexion, was wounded several times and survived the war dying in 1955.

 Ration Supply.
 ‘Keep interested, maintain general supervision, first see that the quantity is correct and food is properly prepared.
 All men proceeding on command should have in their possession the unexpended portion of the days rations plus 24 hours.
 The Officer in charge of such a party is responsible… He is responsible that Platoons Iron Rations are complete.
 Complaints about rations must be specific and must be handed into Orderly Room in writing.’(WLH officer training notebook)